Sabbath Rest Advent Church: Church activities

 In Germany, the headquarters houses a meeting room, a medical center with counseling and natural remedies, and rooms where the elderly and sick are cared for.
 A natural food store keeps a range of their own fresh and baked products as well as products from other suppliers.

-In recent years the church has dealt specifically with the global problems of the energy crisis, the climatic change, the financial crisis, inflation etc. These topics have been investigated and presented to the public in the forms of lectures, a children’s musical, a panel discussion, and various projects and exhibitions.
+The church has dealt specifically with the global problems of the energy crisis, climate change, the 2008 financial crisis, and inflation.
+These topics have been investigated and presented to the public in the forms of lectures, a children's musical, a panel discussion, and various projects and exhibitions.
 Not only has a view of the present and future crises been presented, but also the cause of these problems and possible solutions have been discussed.

 Seminars are also held for members from various countries throughout the world where the participants learn to deal with practical, every day matters.

 In New Zealand the church runs a community early childhood education centre (ECE) in rural Kimbolton, New Zealand which was licensed by the Education Review Office.
 Other activities included supplying the local area with a range of healthy dietary products and courses in health care.

 The Idaho-branch in the USA has done several kinds of community work and organizes activities that combine fasting with physical activity; according to one church member, "We pretty much are a church group that is engaged in keeping all three—mind, body and soul—in tip-top shape."
 In the Czech Republic the church also offers health food products to local communities.

 The development of Bible truth

 The Sabbath Rest Advent Church considers the whole Bible, the revealed word of God, as the foundation for its faith.
-In the history of the Sabbath Rest Advent Church, F.T.
-Wright (1923–1997) and Andreas Dura have been messengers.
+In the history of the Sabbath Rest Advent Church, F. T. Wright (1923–1997) and Andreas Dura have been messengers.